Malia Obama Caught In Video Headbanging At Lollapalooza Like A '60s Rock Star!

 Malia took some heat for being a no-show at Hillary Clinton’s speech at the 2016 Democratic National Convention.
 Additional footage showed a side of Malia Obama that haunted her for a time.

-Radar Online posted footage of the then-18-year-old appearing to drag on a “suspicious” cigarette during Lollapalooza.
-Unconfirmed reports claimed Malia was smoking a marijuana joint.
+Radar Online posted footage of the then-18-year-old appearing to take a drag on a “suspicious” cigarette during Lollapalooza.
+Unconfirmed reports claimed that Malia was smoking a marijuana joint.
 Right-wing critics were quick to trounce on Michelle and Barack’s parenting skills.

 — Politicotter (@politicotter) July 30, 2017